weaveworks/service/infra/README.md

 ./tfgen foo
 ./rds up foo
 ./database bootstrap foo
+./dynamodb up foo
+./sqs up foo

+# Next extract and URL encode the credentials for the users that were created,
+# providing them to the appropriate components (collection, query, control):

+./iam foo sqs_readwriter
+./iam foo report_reader
+./iam foo report_writer

 # Deploy the application on Kubernetes.
 # Get the address of the frontend ELB, via kubectl describe svc frontend.